How I Built a 7-Module Course Solo While Working Full-Time

 I keep telling people the AI-first operating model lets a small team produce at a level that used to require a much larger one.
 Then I realized I should probably prove it.

 I'm sharing this not to impress anyone, but because the production process itself is a case study of the operating model the course teaches.
-And because I think people underestimate what's possible with one person and the right AI tools — while also overestimating how easy it is.
+When I say "solo," I mean one person managing the full scope — not that every line came from my fingers.
+Claude handled significant portions of drafting, ElevenLabs generated the voice, and a custom pipeline assembled the video.
+I handled all revision, decision-making, and quality judgment.
+And I think people underestimate what's possible with that model — while also overestimating how easy it is.

 The Pipeline